 - NEA offers a variety of Women’s History lessons for grades K – 5 and for grades 6 – 8.
 Many NEA lessons include links to primary sources as well.

 - Fact Monster has a Women’s History page with fun activities including crossword puzzles, and fun facts like women who appeared on postage stamps.

 - The National Women’s History Museum’s website includes lots of information and pictures from their exhibits plus additional educational resources.
 The variety of topics includes women entrepreneurs, women immigrants, and women in sports, just to name a few.

-The National Women’s History Museum’s also offers this free poster set that feature photos of notable women in a variety of fields including civil rights, arts and culture, and science and technology.
+The National Women’s History Museum’s educators page offers a free poster set that feature photos of notable women in a variety of fields including civil rights, arts and culture, and science and technology.

 Free resource from Classroom in the Middle